-Second, our paper is related to the literature that studies production networks, supply chains, and input-output linkages as an amplification mechanism for economic shocks, see e.g., Acemoglu et al. (2016), Barrot and Sauvagnat (2016), Boehm et al. (2019), Acemoglu and Tahbaz-Salehi (2020) and Carvalho et al. (2021).
+Second, our paper connects to the literature on production networks and input-output linkages as an amplification mechanism for economic shocks, see e.g., Acemoglu et al. (2016), Barrot and Sauvagnat (2016), Boehm et al. (2019), Acemoglu and Tahbaz-Salehi (2020) and Carvalho et al. (2021).
 Empirically, Barrot and Sauvagnat (2016) and Boehm et al. (2019) exploit natural disasters as exogenous shocks.
-They show that the shocks did not only affect firms that were directly hit by the natural disasters, but also the output and sales of their suppliers and customers.
+They show that the shocks not only affected firms that were directly hit by the natural disasters, but also the output and sales of their suppliers and customers.
 Carvalho et al. (2021) estimate the macroeconomic effects of the 2011 Great East Japan Earthquake.
 They find that the decline in Japan's real GDP growth following the earthquake would have been significantly less severe in the absence of input-output linkages.
+We contribute to this literature by showing that input-output disruptions amplify the effect of monetary policy shocks.